Stay in Touch

 Do you have any advice for new writers or anyone just starting out?

-1: Tell us about your latest novel GOOD GIRL, BAD GIRL.
+1: Tell us about your latest novel WHEN SHE WAS GOOD.

 2: Where did the you come up with the idea for the new novel?

-I have always been fascinated by the idea of 'truth wizards' - people who are capable or recognising when someone is telling the truth or not.
-Where does this ability come from?
-Is it the product of nature or nurture?
+I have never written a story across two novels before, but I realised when I was writing GOOD GIRL BAD GIRL that I didn't have room to tell the whole story in a single novel.
+Evie Cormac is perhaps the most exciting character I've ever written because she is so damaged and vulnerable.
+And because she has the unique ability to recognise when someone is lying.
+I have always been fascinated by the idea of 'truth wizards'.
 The world's leading expert on the subject is Paul Ekman, an American psychologist and professor emeritus at the University of California, San Francisco, who is a pioneer in the study of emotions and how they trigger facial expressions, some so fleeting very few people can read them.
 I have read all of Professor Ekman's books and studied the psychology of lying.
 Keeping secrets is a fundamental aspect of being human, so much so, that some evolutionary psychologists believe that lying is built into our DNA, and that better liars are more successful.

 3: The story is narrated by Cyrus Haven and Evie Cormac.
 How did you go about capturing their voices and getting inside their heads?